David Lynch once said, “films are 50 per cent visual and 50 per cent sound. Sometimes sound even overplays the visual".

-It’s easy to point to the most action-heavy sections of a film as a great workout for your speakers and AV receiver.
-But it’s the quieter moments that can give you just as much information on how subtle, evocative and dynamic your system can be.
+While it's easy to point to the most action-heavy sections of a film as a great workout for your speakers and AV receiver, it’s often the quieter moments that can give you just as much information on how subtle, evocative and dynamic your system can be.

 Your system should also be able to convey the gentle shift in atmosphere as Rey emerges out into the desert plains of her home planet, the solid, scraping clunk of metal as she loads up her speedster, and the delicate, agile strands of Rey’s Theme.
 Handled bluntly, it loses that sense of wonder and adventure.

 John Wick is the best thing Keanu Reeves has done since The Matrix.
-In fact, the retired-but-not-anymore hitman is probably cooler than Neo in every way – better suits, better gun-fights, better one-liners.
+In fact, the retired-but-not-anymore hitman is probably cooler than Neo in every way: he has better suits, better gun-fights and better one-liners.

 The importance of sound in film is irrefutable, but rarely to the extent that it is in Pixar’s WALL-E, where sound is both the narrative and language of the largely dialogue-free animation.
 One of its most charming scenes also happens to be among the more sonically colourful too, as one of Hollywood’s most-loved robots is propelled through space on a fire extinguisher with Eve tumbling after him.